huggingface/blog/object-detection-leaderboard.md

 Note that TP, FP and FN depend on a predefined IoU threshold, and so do Precision and Recall.

 Now, we'll illustrate the relationship between Precision and Recall by plotting their respective curves for a specific target class, say "dog".
-We’ll adopt a moderate IoU threshold = 75% to delineate our TP, FP and FN.
-Subsequently we can compute the Precision and Recall values.
+We'll adopt a moderate IoU threshold = 75% to delineate our TP, FP and FN.
+Subsequently, we can compute the Precision and Recall values.
 For that, we need to vary the confidence scores of our detections.

 Figure 4 shows an example of the Precision-Recall curve.
 For a deeper exploration into the computation of this curve, the papers “[A Comparative Analysis of Object Detection Metrics with a Companion Open-Source Toolkit](https://www.mdpi.com/2079-9292/10/3/2790)” (Padilla, et al) and “[A Survey on Performance Metrics for Object-Detection Algorithms](https://ieeexplore.ieee.org/document/9145130)” (Padilla, et al) offer more detailed toy examples demonstrating how to compute this curve.